 - We review and evaluate the curriculum annually to ensure it is adjusted and where needed improved, for different cohorts and a changing educational and employment landscape.

-Students in Year 7, 8 and 9 are set in most groups.
+Students in Year 7, 8 and 9 are placed into sets in most subjects.
 The setting is based on information from KS2.
 Setting is a starting point though students may change sets throughout the year according to the growth and potential they demonstrate.
 Students study English, Maths, Science, Music, Art, Drama, Foreign Languages (Spanish or French), Geography, History, Computing, Philosophy and Ethics (including World Religions), Physical Education and Design & Technology.
 As well as subject specific knowledge, each subject in the national curriculum provides a bespoke set of transferable skills, preparing students not only for KS4 study but for life in our society.
 For example: Design and Technology develops students’ spiritual awareness of aesthetics and ‘style’ as well as developing a logical, design process approach to problem solving; PE not only supports with physical and mental fitness, it fosters positive personality traits of good sportsmanship and resilience; Drama plays a huge role in terms of developing self-esteem and empathy, as well as unpicking social, moral and cultural misconceptions.
-Our PSHCE programme develops students in their understanding of and living with fundamental British Values.
+Our PSHE programme develops students in their understanding of and living with fundamental British Values.
 It is for these reasons, we fundamentally believe in a 3-year KS3, embedding core skills including Numeracy and Literacy and committing foundation knowledge into long term memory.

 During Y9, students and parents receive careers advice to support them with choices about some of the subjects they wish to study for GCSE, ensuring pathways are right for each individual.